gasduster99/primaryConcerns/README.md

 size n is given by the number of votes cast in the given state in 2016 as sourced from [http://www.electproject.org/2016g](http://www.electproject.org/2016g).
-This produces a slight scaling of variability between states, but (based on preliminary sensativity analysis) misspecifying n here does not dramatically change the results.
+This produces a slight scaling of variability between states, but (based on preliminary sensitivity analysis) misspecifying n here does not dramatically change the results.

 Sampling a million y* voting outcomes and assigning the appropriate number of electoral college votes to the winner in each case produces a distribution of electoral college votes in each state, for each democratic candidate against Trump.
-Summing these distributions over the relavent states gives a prediction for the number of electoral college votes each candidate will get from those states.
+Summing these distributions over the relevant states gives a prediction for the number of electoral college votes each candidate will get from those states.

 In this simulation I have limited the prediction to Iowa, Florida, Michigan,